Cephel/4chan-webm-maker/README.md

 -----
 1. Download ffmpeg here: http://ffmpeg.zeranoe.com/builds/.
 This is used to encode videos to the webm format.
   - The script only looks for ffmpeg in the Program Files and Program Files (x86) folders of the **current partition this script is executed in**.
 This is because looking for the encoder takes way too long otherwise.
 This means you must install ffmpeg in either location.
+  - You can specify a custom location by editing the corresponding line at the top of the script.
+The script will also look in that location for ffmpeg.exe if you define a custom location.
 2. Put the script somewhere you can access it nicely.
   - Make sure the script resides in the same **partition** as your ffmpeg install.
 This also helps driving down lookup time.
 4. Drag a video file onto the script.